 In classic Amazon fashion, the company has quietly changed the maximum number of characters it will index in a product detail page’s backend keywords to 250.
 No one ever believed that Amazon would index all 5,000 characters available but merchants added them anyway.
 But from what we’re hearing in the selling community is that only 250 count—and the placement order doesn’t matter, it can be random.
-We first heard of this shakeup in Amazon’s algorithm toward the beginning of May 2016.
+We first heard about Amazon’s 250 character indexing maximum in the beginning of May 2016.
 We thought it was just a rumor.
 But we’ve been digging deeper and talking to our customers, and sure enough, it’s true.

 Update from August 24, 2017 – Seller Central Notification About Quality of Search Results